autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 #### call `take()` method of Subscription object

+To take a topic message from the `Subscription` based object, the `take()` method is called at the expected time.
 Here is a sample code excerpted from [ros2_subscription_examples/simple_examples/src/timer_listener.cpp](https://github.com/takam5f2/ros2_subscription_examples/blob/main/simple_examples/src/timer_listener.cpp) in which `take()` method is used.

 ```c++